SEL1027 : Introduction to the Structure of Language 1: Syntax and Phonology

 Introduction to Language Structure

-The core of the module consists of the foundations for the study of language, sentence structure and language sounds & systems.
-The sentence structure component in the module includes English sentence structure, involving syntactic structure, constituency, function, and categories, modification, and complementation.
+The core of the module consists of the foundations for the study of language, word structure and language sounds & systems.
+The word structure component in the module includes the word structure of English and other languages, word classes, and word formation processes.
 The language sounds component examines the representation of speech sounds and articulatory classification, along with the description of consonants and vowels and the structure of the syllable.
 The fundamental distinction between phonetics and phonology and the distribution of speech sounds will also be introduced.

-Throughout the module these structural aspects will be related to wider questions such as: how do children acquire language? what’s the relationship between language and literacy? how can people with different dialects still understand each other? what’s wrong with the English spelling system? how can syntactic structure explain ambiguous sentences? what causes a foreign accent?
+Throughout the module these structural aspects will be related to wider questions such as: What do we know as speakers of a language?
+What’s wrong with the English spelling system?
+What causes a foreign accent?
+Which aspects of English phonology and morphology are subject to sociolinguistic variation?

 Teaching Methods